OpenFlightHub/api-client-sdk-typescript/dev/LIVE_WEBSOCKET.md

 ##### `drone`

-Subscribe to live positions of a drone
+Subscribe to all events of a drone

 ```javascript
 {